MarcRussell2/car-accident-analysis/README.md

 The population dataset was an annual report given out by the IRS which describes precisely the number and amounts of many tax details including income, population, etc. for each US Zipcode.

-## Question and Hypothesis
+## Question

-How does weather (temperature, wind, precipitation, visibility, etc.) effect accident rates?
+ - <sup>MVP.1</sup> How does weather (temperature, wind, precipitation, visibility, etc.) effect accident rates?

-What are the safest states to drive in?
-Are there any relations between safe-states?
+ - <sup>MVP.1</sup> What are the safest states to drive in?

-Do neighborhoods with high education taxes have lower accident rates?
+ - <sup>MVP.3</sup> Do neighborhoods with high education taxes have lower accident rates?

-Are accident rates lower in towns with more farms?
+ - <sup>MVP.3</sup> Are accident rates lower in towns with more farms?

-How does uneployment effect accident rates?
+ - <sup>MVP.3</sup> How does uneployment effect accident rates?

-How does number of retirees effect accident rates?
+ - <sup>MVP.3</sup> How does number of retirees effect accident rates?

 Do higher income neighborhoods have lower accident rates?

-MVP
+MVP (Minimum Viable Product)
-1. Hypothesis test - State vs State - find best/worst - Weather
+1. Exploratory data analysis & plots
-2. Maps, heatmaps, and geo data
+2. Geolocational map images, interactive maps
 3. Combine tax datasets to discover relations between income/education/unemployment/farms and accident rates